 - Start building a family tree

-What better way to celebrate family then by piecing together the puzzle of your family.
-Share special memories of those who have passed and talk about how family members’ lives have changed over the generations.
-Visit PBS to start building yours today.
+What better way to celebrate than by piecing together your family history with your immediate members?
+Share unforgettable memories of those who have passed and talk about how family members’ lives have changed over the generations.
+Visit PBS to start building your family tree today.

 - Celebrate those who have left too soon

-Unfortunately, not all of us are lucky enough to have living grandparents, but you can honor their memory by perusing through old pictures and photo albums.
-If you are active on Facebook, think about updating your profile picture to one with a grandparent and sharing your favorite memory with friends.
-We can ensure you will enjoy your walk down Memory Lane.
+Sadly, not all of us are lucky enough to have living grandparents, but everyone can celebrate their memories by reliving the good times by paging through old photo albums or visiting their memorial sites.
+If you are active on Facebook, consider temporarily changing your profile picture to one with a grandparent.

-National Grandparents Day is the perfect holiday to honor legacy and gratitude to a grand generation.
-How will you celebrate?
+National Grandparents Day is a wonderful opportunity to honor legacy and show gratitude to a truly grand generation.
+How will you celebrate the occasion?

 Happy Grandparents Day from Lions Pride!